-You'll find an abundance of beaches to consider visiting, though each of them are found in neighboring areas.
-Snorkeling is an option at some locations, if some members of your party are so inclined.
-Just click on each beach name for a detailed review of that individual beach.
+You'll find a large selection of beaches to visit, though each of them are found nearby.
+Snorkeling is available at some of these beaches, for people who are so inclined.
+Click on the name of the beach for a detailed review of that specific beach.

-If you are looking for a place to snorkel, a beach providing that option is Grand Anse Beach.
+If you are looking for a snorkeling spot, a place with that option is Grand Anse Beach.
 There's plenty to do at Grand Anse Beach from water skiing to scuba diving.
 Vendors along the beach rent water sports equipment and sell coral jewelry, t-shirts, and hand-made crafts.

 Grenada National Museum: The Grenada National Museum is housed in an old army barracks and prison that was originally built in 1704.
 The museum is located off Young Street, and is a quaint locale, but filled with a great deal of interesting information about island history and culture.

-Fort George: Completed by the British in 1710, Fort George served to protect St. George's City from attack.
+Another popular destination is Fort George.
+It is found within downtown St. George.
+Completed by the British in 1710, Fort George served to protect St. George's City from attack.
 Today, only some portions of the fort is open to the public, with the other part serving as offices for the Royal Grenada Police Force.

-Needless to say, you'll find a wider range of choices too.
-Those wanting to find out more about natural attractions in and near Saint George's, can do so by visiting this page.
+Luckily, you'll find a nice selection of choices.
+If you want to find out more concerning natural attractions in and near the area, can do so here.